Geod-Geom/py2DIC/README.md

 ## License

 <p align="justify">
 Code is released for non-commercial and research purposes only.
-For commercial purposes, please contact the authors (valeria.belloni@uniroma1.it).
+For commercial purposes, please contact the authors.
+To contribute or ask information contact valeria.belloni@uniroma1.it.
 </p>